-The Návrat (Return) programme - funded by the Ministry of Education, Youth and Sports - targets researchers' reintegration.
+The Návrat (Return) programme (2012-2019) - funded by the Ministry of Education, Youth and Sports - targets researchers' reintegration.
 It creates conditions for faster and more successful reintegration of professionals with significant experience in research organisations within the Czech Republic.
-However, the recent decision to provide the reintegration grants only for three years (instead of five) has made the programme less attractive.

 Another measure is the Purkyne Fellowship, which is awarded by the Academy of Sciences of the Czech Republic and aims to attract 'leading' researchers from abroad (mostly Czechs who have spent a period abroad).
 It has never been awarded to a woman so far.